 * Social engineering in action: how web ads can lead to malware

 Ransomware (aka crypto malware) is a sophisticated form of extortion in which the attacker encrypts a victim's personal information (data files) and then demands money (ransom) in exchange for a decryption key that can be used to retrieve the encrypted files.
 In most cases the greatest challenge to recovering the encrypted data has been the process of breaking the code of how the data is scrambled so it can be deciphered.
-Some forms of Ransomware act like rogue security software, generating infection alerts and warnings as shown here.
+Some forms of Ransomware act like rogue security software, generating bogus infection alerts and warnings to scare their victims.

 * Symantec: Ransomware A Growing Menace